 Do I need an SSL Certificate?

-Your website will still work without one.
-But you do need to consider the following:
+Your website will still work without one, but there are some circumstances where you will need to get one:

 - If you are taking payments or other information from visitors, an SSL Certificate offers a degree of protection for their data, which as a business owner you do have a legal obligation to protect.

 - Some industries, such as the financial industry, require practitioners to have an SSL Certificate attached to their website.
 Some professional bodies even require their members to have a higher level of SSL security than the basic certificate.
-If you are buying an SSL Certificate for this reason, you must get further advice from your hosting provider, web developer and SSL Certificate provider to ensure you are complying with the standard for your industry governing body.
+If this is why you are buying an SSL Certificate, you must get further advice from your hosting provider, web developer and SSL Certificate provider to ensure you are complying with the standard for your industry governing body.